 - 1. Examiners and Assessors are required to adhere to the timetable and detailed instructions provided by the Chair of Examiners. - 2.
 Examiners must follow all aspects of the agreed policies on security. - 3.
-Form and conduct notices that detail any changes to the examinations from the previous year are published annually in the Cambridge University Reporter. - 4.
+Under the current modes of assessment pilot the requirement to publish form and conduct notices in the Reporter no longer apply.
+However the principal that students should be informed well in advance of changes does and it is vital that departmental processes on course and examination change are followed. - 4.
 External Examiners have an important role to play in our examinations.
 In particular, Examiners should pay due attention to comments made on their draft papers by the External Examiner. - 5.
-The General Data Protection Regulation (GDPR) 2018 requires that any data retained must be communicated to students on request.
-The Faculty Board Office retains marks books and the students will receive transcripts giving a breakdown of their marks.
-Examination scripts are not normally released, but any written comments made by the Examiners (excluding ticks and minor notational marks) would need to be transcribed and made available.
+The General Data Protection Regulation (GDPR) 2018 requires that any data retained may be communicated to students on request.
+The Faculty Board Office retains mark books and the students will receive transcripts giving a breakdown of their marks.
+Examination scripts are not normally released and are exempt from disclosure, but any written comments made by the Examiners (excluding ticks and minor notational marks) would need to be transcribed and made available.
 Examiners must therefore adhere to the script marking guidelines given below so that data can easily be made available to students who make a request under the GDPR. - 6.
 All Examiners, Assessors and those involved in the administration of exams are expected to treat all aspects of the exam process, which are not included in publically available material, as confidential.
 This includes details of all discussions between the Examiners, Checkers, Examinations Secretaries and the examinations support team.